dogoncouch/gentoo-laptop/README.md

 ### The Kernel
 The kernel and initramfs are compiled using genkernel-next.
 Kernel configuration is largely based on the [Kali Linux](https://www.kali.org/) configuration, which has excellent laptop hardware support.

 The kernel is set up for intel core processors; if installing on another processor type, change the processor type in menuconfig when compiling a kernel.
+It is configured to use `systemd` as an init system.

 ### 2 in 1s
 This has been tested on at least one 2in1 laptop, and everything works.
 Laptop hardware support has come a long way since the 1990s, in everything from the kernel to desktop environments.